gasevi/pyreclab/README.md

  * [pyreclab.SVD](#svd)
  * [pyreclab.MostPopular](#mostpopular)

-   So, you can import any of them as follows
+   So, you can import any of them as follows:

 ```python
 >>> from pyreclab import <RecAlg>